What is a Consumption Tax?

-- This is a concept from west slowly making its way in the east.
+- It is a concept from west slowly making its way in the east.
 The vendor will collect these taxed from the consumer by charging a higher retail price for the product or service.
 This tax rate is different for different products.
-It is less for basic necessity products and the percentage is higher for luxury products and services.
+It is less for basic necessity products, and the percentage is higher for luxury products and services.

 - It has to be seen from the economy’s point of view.
 The government will have to collect the appropriate tax from its consumers.
 While designing the tax rates for each product type, it has to make sure it doesn’t burden or hamper the purchasing power of the consumers.

-- Consumption tax is an indirect tax, taxed on purchase of any goods or service whereas income tax indirect tax applied on the income earned.
+- Consumption tax is an indirect tax, taxed on the purchase of any goods or services, whereas income tax indirect tax applied on the income earned.

-- Consumption tax is also called cash-flow tax or expenditure tax, Income tax is simply on the basis of total income.
+- Consumption tax is also called a cash-flow tax or expenditure tax; Income tax is simply based on total income.

 - Consumption tax is different for a different type of products and services, whereas income tax bracket is the same for all individuals.

-- Poor is not burdened by the heavy taxes on the products as it is compensated by the higher taxes on luxury items.
+- Poor is not burdened by the heavy taxes on the products as the higher taxes on luxury items compensate it.

 - Since more spending results in paying more tax, it encourages the activity of saving in the economy.